Kotlin/KEEP/proposals/type-classes.md

 Classical interfaces only allow the implementation of interfaces to occur when a type is defined.
 Type classes typically relax this rule and allow implementations outside of the type definition.
 When relaxinng this rule it is important to preserve the coherency we take for granted with classical interfaces.

-For those reasons type class instances must be declared in one of two places:
+For those reasons type class instances must be declared in one of these places:

-1. In the same file as the type class definition (interface-side implementation)
+1. In the companion object of the type class (interface-side implementation).
-2. In the same file as the type being implemented (type-side implementation)
+2. In the companion object of the type implementing the type class (type-side implementation).
+3. In a subpackage of the package where the type class is defined.
+4. In a subpackage of the package where the type implementing the type class is defined.

 All other instances are orphan instances and are not allowed.
 See [Appendix A](#Appendix-A) for a modification to this proposal that allows for orphan instances.